filiph/filiphnet/src/text/pages/tech-versus-kids.md

 I'm quoting from Wallace 2023 here but there's also a [more recent article](https://pubmed.ncbi.nlm.nih.gov/41237171/) from 2025.

+**Aside:** Based on reader feedback, I want to make something very clear.
+Screen time does not _cause_ ADHD itself.
+The disorder is [mostly genetic](https://en.wikipedia.org/wiki/Attention_deficit_hyperactivity_disorder#Causes). _But_ the scientific research I'm quoting here gives strong evidence that screen time _exacerbates symptoms_ of ADHD.
+So, we're talking about ADHD kids that might go undiagnosed or be on the lower end of the spectrum having their ADHD symptoms heightened by screen time.
+The resulting effect is that more kids are diagnosed, and ADHD symptoms tend to be worse.
+Saying that "screen time causes ADHD" is incorrect.
+But the effect of screen time is that we _see_ more of ADHD and the _cases are more severe_.

 Just yesterday, I talked to a mother of a kid who goes to a nearby elementary school.
 She told me that out of 28 kids in the class, 12 have ADHD.
 Now, it's important to say that ADHD is a spectrum and yes, that diagnosis wasn't really a thing a few decades ago.
 It's not that there was zero before and now there's 12.
-Screen time is clearly not the _only_ source of ADHD.
+Screen time is clearly not the _only_ source of worsening ADHD symptoms.
 I'm sure we had at least one kid in my class in the 1990s that would be diagnosed with ADHD today.
 But that doesn't nullify the fact that these attention issues are more prevalent today.

 ![[diagnosed-with-adhd.jpg]]